 OpenCV is used in robotics, medicine, industrial automation, security, and transportation.
 For robotics, OpenCV can be used to determine a robot’s location.
 It can also be used in navigation, Obstacle avoidance, and Human-Robot Interaction.

-For industrial automation, it can be helpful in terms of determining defects of stock, barcodes and packages, object sorting, document analysis, and many more.
+As for industrial automation, it can be helpful in terms of determining defects of stock, barcode and packages, object sorting, document analysis, and many more.